raamji2403/blochchain_traffic_system/README.md

 4. Click "ADD PROJECT"(bottom-left) and select the "truffle-config.js" file.
 5. Go to "ACCOUNT & KEYS" section and give "ACCOUNT DEFAULT BALANCE" and "TOTAL ACCOUNTS TO GENERATE".
 6. Click "START" button on the top-right.
+7. Run the command in terminal to deploy contract
+     ```bash
+       truffle migrate
+     ```
+## Final Set-Up
+1. After deployment of contract, copy the contract address and add it in  app.py .
+2. Open VS Code in terminal to blockchain_traffic_system and run
+     ```bash
+       python app.py
+     ```
+3. Click the local or network URL to interact with UI.

 ## Contributing
 Contributions are welcome!
 Please feel free to open issues or pull requests for any improvements or features.